 The process starts with the U.S. citizen or permanent resident petitioner preparing and filing Form I-130, the Petition for Alien Relative.
 This form is issued by U.S. Citizenship and Immigration Services (USCIS) and available for free download on its website.
 For tips on completing it, also see The I-130 Petition: Information for Family Sponsors.

 The I-130 petition must be filed with copies of documents to establish that the petitioner is a U.S. citizen or a permanent resident (such as a U.S. passport or green card) and that a family relationship exists between the petitioner and the beneficiary (such as a copy of birth certificate or marriage certificate).
-Petitioners for a spouse must also include documents showing that the marriage is bona fide (real), not a sham to get a green card.
+Petitioners for a spouse must also include documents showing that the marriage is bona fide (real), not a sham or fraud to get a green card.

 Some attorneys recommend that the petitioner also execute and submit the Affidavit of Support, Form I-864 and supporting documents with the I-130, rather than waiting until it is later requested.